DenisEsipko/Design-Patterns-Java/Behavioral Patterns/Strategy/Pac-Man_Patterns-Ghost_Movement.md

 ### Scatter Behaviour: Strategy Pattern
-The scatter behaviour of the ghosts vary, and the implementation of each of the parts are removed into a seperate class.
-Hence, the algorithm to scatter to the top-left, top-right, bottom-left and bottom right corners is placed in seperate classes.
-An interface (ScatterBehaviour) is created to allow for the composition between the Ghost class and the different implementations of the the Scatter behaviour.
+The scatter behaviour of the ghosts varies, and the implementation of each of the parts are removed into a separate class.
+Hence, the algorithm to scatter to the top-left, top-right, bottom-left and bottom right corners is placed in separate classes.
+An interface (ScatterBehaviour) is created to allow for the composition between the Ghost class and the different implementations of the Scatter behaviour.

 The following diagram illustrates the composition and implementation of the Ghost class and the different implementations of the ScatterBahaviour: